 Heap Dump Explorer

-The Heap Dump Explorer is a page in the Perfetto UI for analyzing Android Java heap dumps.
+The Heap Dump Explorer is a page in the Perfetto UI for analyzing Android ART heap dumps.
 For every reachable object it shows the class, the shallow and retained sizes, and the reference path from a GC root — so you can answer what is in the heap, what is keeping each object alive, and how much memory each one retains.

 This guide covers: